megaoptim/rapid-cache/readme.txt

 == Changelog ==

+= 1.0.1 =

+Release date: 13th September 2020
+- New: Added import/export options
+- New: Added option to preserve settings of the previous Comet install in Rapid Cache > "Import/Export"

 = 1.0.0  =

+Release date: 11th September 2020
 - New: Added composer PSR4 autoloading
 - New: Added mbstring polyfill for better compatibility
 - New: Removed old notification about deprecated APC support